sudo-404-hub/Neoo/README.md

 An Assistant for specially for windows and linux.

 simple use :
-> say : alexa search (any seach query)
+> say : alexa search (any search query)

-example : alexa seach who is elon mask
+example : alexa search who is elon mask

 > say : alexa youtube (any search query)